4 Steps to Decrease the Risk of Malicious Insider Activity

 By Veriato - October 02, 2017

-Our CSO, David Green, has a new whitepaper out.
+David Green, a CSO, has a new whitepaper out.
 Here he addresses some practical things you can do to improve your organizational ability to detect insider threats before they become insider attacks, react quickly and with confidence to potential (or actual) problems, and in doing so increase the security of you intellectual property and confidential information.

 David blends years of experience with insights gained from working closely with our customers.
 It's a great read, and an excellent resource.